OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md

 > ![This User is Not Active](images/Userisnotactive.png)\
 > *Figure 4.3.4-3: This User is Not Active*
 >
-> or message like the following one:
+> or a message like the following one:
 >
 > `Login failed for User foo: invalid Account`
 >
 > Generally the application should respond with the same error message and length to the different incorrect requests.
 If the responses are not the same, the tester should investigate and find out the key that creates a difference between the two responses.
 For example:
 >
-> - Client request: Valid user/wrong password
+> 1. Client request: Valid user/wrong password
-> - Server answer: The password is not correct
+> 2. Server response: The password is not correct
->
-> - Client request: Wrong user/wrong password
+> 3. Client request: Wrong user/wrong password
-> - Server answer:'User not recognized'
+> 4. Server response: User not recognized
 >
 > The above responses let the client understand that for the first request they have a valid username.
 So they can interact with the application requesting a set of possible user IDs and observing the answer.
 >